Addressing Common Criminal Defense Concerns

 Q. Should I request a formal review at the DHSMV?

 A. YES.
-Requesting a formal review will also permit you to obtain a BPO or business purpose only license that allows you to drive for work and other necessary reasons.
+Requesting a formal review will also permit you to obtain a business purpose only (BPO) license that allows you to drive for work and other necessary reasons.

 Q. I blew above a .08.
 Is that test really accurate?

 A. NO. Just because a machine says it, doesn’t mean it’s correct.
-The results can be wrong for many reasons such as: improper maintenance, incorrect calibration or lack of proper certification of the machine; improper training of the operator or human error.
+The results can be wrong for many reasons, such as improper maintenance, incorrect calibration, lack of proper certification of the machine, improper training of the operator and human error.

 Bond Motions